italia/eidas-it-wallet-pid-provider-android-sdk/README.md

 # Configuration :

-This method is used for initialize the EUDI-IT-Wallet-Pid-Provider-Android-Sdk :
+This method is used for intialize the EUDI-it-wallet-pid-provider-android-sdk :

     initialize(context: Context, pidProviderConfig: PidProviderConfig? = null)